Chriskamphuis/NC-project/README.md

  * gen_player.py : Contains the class for the evolutionary player, also code to train it.
  * trainer.py : Contains the code to train all the player except the evolutionary player.
  * tester.py : Contains the code to evaluate the players.

+In order to train players using train.py, train.py needs to be altered for that specific player.
+Every player and their respective networks have a line that needs to be uncommented in order to train that specific player.
+When we trained the players they were trained against a player using the same kind of training style.
+(For example Qlearn vs Qlearn).

+In order to train the evolutionary player, gen_player.py needs to be run.
+It is possible to set the parameters at the bottom of the file.
+This player is trained using a pool of networks that train against eachother.
+We trained our network using elitism, and a crossover rate and mutation rate of both 0.01.